xan1242/GT3FreeCam/README.md

 - Reset All Rotations: Start + B

 ## LIMITATIONS
-- This tool currently only modifies the view matrix with no information on the world matrix.
+- This tool currently only modifies the view matrix with little to no information on the world matrix.
 In other words, the tool doesn't know the directions of anything within the world.
 - The FPU calculations are slightly off compared to the (emulated) PS2.
 Because of this, the camera can look a little tilted after looking around.

-You have to either put the car on a flat plane first (usually on the start/finish line straight) and then toggle the camera OR correct it yourself by using the tilting controls.
+You can press the R (or Start + B) button to reset all of the camera rotations.

-You can mitigate it slightly by setting the rounding mode to "Nearest" and clamping mode to "Normal" on VU0.
+You can mitigate its effect slightly by setting the rounding mode to "Nearest" and clamping mode to "Normal" on VU0.

 - Try to avoid looking up/down and only look left/right to avoid any weirdness regarding tilting.
 - Controllers are read **independently** of PCSX2.
 They're read on the PC side via XInput (on port 2).